ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

   - These tend to cover the ribs on the side/front while starting under the scapula
   - these are rather rounded coming from the side but the interlocking in front is rather flat
 - `External Obliques`: A large muscle group that begin from the back and interlock with the serratus at the side of the body, ending on either side of the abdomen
-- `Abdomen`: Forms the abs with the navel ditributing them into six packs above and one major group that extends towards the pelvis
+- `Abdomen`: Forms the abs with the navel ditributing them into six packs above and one major group that extends towards the pelvis below
   - the bottom boundary of the topmost pair of abs marks the end of the rib cage and follows its shape
   - the abs tend to taper towards the outside and the degree of tilt at the top is more than that of the bottom (at the navel it is almost straight)
 - `Biceps`: Starts below the pectoralis on the arm and extends downwards towards the elbow's inside